stouffer/EvoGeoModules/manuscript/manuscript.md

 maintain their co-phylogenetic matching even when the community they are woven into does not.
-Thinking more broadly, these discrepancies provide a clear roadmap for bridging the gap between our appreciation of the role of coevolution and its empirically measurable outcomes: network structure is the most parsimonious *mechanism* by which coevolution proceeds, not the imprint coevolution leaves on ecological communities.
+Thinking more broadly, these discrepancies provide a clear roadmap for bridging the gap between our appreciation of the role of shared evolutionary history and its empirically measurable outcomes: network structure is the most parsimonious *mechanism* by which coevolution proceeds, not the imprint potential coevolution leaves on ecological communities.

 **Acknowledgements.** We thank Juan Antonio Balbuena for discussions about the *PACo* method, and members of the Stouffer and Tylianakis groups for comments